Ous-Ch/GameOfLife/README.md

 # Game of Life
-  Conway's Game of life with python an Tkinter :)
+  Conway's Game of life in python & Tkinter lib :)